doowon/pkcs7/README.md

 # pkcs7
-PKCS7 signedData parser (for authenticode)
+PKCS7 signedData parser for authenticode.

+## Warning
+Currently, only extracing information is supported.
+Other features such as verification will be supported soon.